-The Balsam of Peru Avoidance Diet: Why Allergy to Fragrance Additives May Sometimes Mean an Allergy
+The Balsam of Peru Allergy Avoidance Diet: Why a Fragrance Allergy May Sometimes Mean a Food Allergy

-One of my friends kept experiencing a severe red rash on her face.
-She had multiple flares of a very red and very itchy rash on her eyelids, forehead, and jawline.
-After patch testing, we discovered that she was allergic to several fragrance additives.
-This wasn't a big surprise, because fragrance additives are one of the top causes of allergic skin reactions in the United States.
+One of my friends came to see me because she kept experiencing a severe red rash on her face.
+She had multiple flares of this very red and very itchy rash on her eyelids, forehead, and jawline.
+After patch testing, we discovered that she had a fragrance allergy.
+She had reacted to both fragrance mix and a substance called balsam of Peru, both of which are forms of fragrance additives.
+This actually wasn't a big surprise, because fragrance additives are one of the top causes of allergic skin reactions in the United States.

-That's when we decided to go further, and eliminate certain foods.
+That's when we decided to go further, and eliminate certain foods that are related to fragrance allergies.
 After following this elimination diet for the next 6 weeks, she finally had clear skin.

-Why would I recommend that she avoid certain foods?
+Why would people with fragrance allergy have to avoid certain foods?

 Systemic contact dermatitis occurs when patients who are allergic to certain chemicals on their skin also react when they're exposed to that chemical via systemic routes.
 This exposure can occur by eating the substance (via foods), by inhaling the substance, or by intravenous exposure.

 Skin prick tests and blood tests usually test for IgE-mediated food allergies.
-(This type of food allergy is more immediate-it usually occurs minutes to hours after exposure to a certain food.)
+IgE-mediated allergy is a type of food allergy that is more immediate-it usually occurs within minutes to hours after exposure to a certain food.